SE HABLA ESPAÑOL

 Worn-out washers and bolts.

 The toilet tank is held onto the bowl with washers and bolts.
-When the washers are worn out (they come with aging or may be the result of improper installation), the water from the tank leaks elsewhere.
+When the washers are worn out (they come with aging or may result from improper installation), the water from the tank leaks elsewhere.
 The washers and bolts must be replaced (if old and damaged) or just reinforced.

 Worn out or defective gasket.

-Aside from the washers and volts, the tank and the bowl are kept together through a gasket.
+Aside from the washers and volts, a gasket keeps the tank and the bowl together.
 This three-inch contraption can corrode and therefore leak.
 It would need replacement.

 Failed wax ring.

-There are a few small things that sit between your toilet and your floor, mostly to keep the toilet ‘glued’ to the floor.
+A few small things sit between your toilet and your floor, mostly to keep the toilet ‘glued’ to the floor.
 One of them is the wax ring.
 When the wax ring fails, there is no more barrier between the toilet and the drainage pipe, so the water (dirty water) leaks out onto the floor.
 It should be replaced.

 Malfunctioning float.

 The float is the little buoy-like thing inside your toilet’s tank.
-Sometimes, it falls off its main line or gets stuck, or just mainly malfunctions for whatever reason.
-Because its main job is to control the flow of flushed water into the toilet, when it malfunctions, water overflows into the bowl.
+Sometimes, it falls off its main line, gets stuck, or just malfunctions for whatever reason.
+Because its main job is controlling the flow of flushed water into the toilet, water overflows into the bowl when it malfunctions.

 Loose or worn feed line.

 The feed line is the little tube that brings water from the tank to the bowl.
-When this gets loose or gets old and worn out, it starts a leak.
+It starts a leak when this gets loose or old and worn out.

 Blockage on the overflow tube.